 Derby and District Astronomical Society

 Welcome to the website of the Derby & District Astronomical Society.
 The Derby & District Astronomical Society (DDAS) was founded in 1974 and is open to all with an interest in astronomy.
-We currently number around 40 members from all walks of life and whose knowledge of astronomy ranges from complete beginner to advanced.
+We currently number over 50 members from all walks of life and whose knowledge of astronomy ranges from complete beginner to advanced.
 The society holds regular meetings on the first Friday of each month (except July and August) at 7:30 pm at the Friend's Meeting House on St. Helen's Street in Derby.
 Meetings usually involve an outside speaker, but members also give talks and the society holds a quiz in February.
 We also hold 'Introduction to Astronomy' evenings at the Friends Meeting House on the third Friday of the month.
 See below for more information.
 We are a friendly and, despite our subject, 'down to earth' society.
 Meetings are a great way for potential new members to see what we're about in an informal and relaxed atmosphere.
 The social aspect continues after most monthly meetings with a visit to, appropriately enough, The Seven Stars.

 The society's Flamsteed Observatory near Brailsford houses a 10-inch Newtonian reflector.
 The observatory is named in honour of England's first Astronomer Royal, the Reverend John Flamsteed (1646-1719), who was born in Derbyshire and attended Derby School.
 Regular monthly observing sessions are held (weather permitting) at the facility and new people are always welcome.
 They are usually held on the third Saturday of the month and start times vary with the season.
 The observatory is also available for use by individual members at any time after some simple training.
 A summer barbecue is usuallly held at the observatory on the Saturday following the first Friday in July instead of a meeting at The Friend's Meeting House that month.
 Public observing evenings are also occasionally held in Derby at which members share their enthusiasm for the night sky and the club's portable 8" Meade LX-90 telescope is used.
 We also bring this telescope along to cub, scout, brownie and guide groups, schools etc., to which members also give talks.
 An annual trip provides the opportunity for members to visit a different site of astronomical or space interest within the UK each year.
 Several of our members are highly accomplished astrophotographers and our picture gallery is entirely comprised of DDAS member's work.